-Brantford Campus - Student Success Officer College & Trades is Kari Hill, available at kari.hill@snpolytechnic.com or 226-493-1245 ext.
+Brantford Campus - Student Success Officer College & Trades is Teesha Mitchell, available at teesha.mitchell@snpolytechnic.com or 226-493-1245 ext.
 7243

 Accessibility Navigator (AN)

 Accessibility Navigator works individually, collaboratively, or in tandem with students, staff, faculty, and community partners to identify and implement strategies to ensure that all students have an equal opportunity to achieve their educational goals.